ArthurGareginyan/best-preloader/README.md

 Also you don't need to edit any file of your theme, this plugin will do everything for you.
 It's just plug and play, no tedious configurations or hacks, just install, enable and start enjoying the preloader.
 Preloader will be responsive and compatible with all major browsers.
 It will work with any theme!

-Please if you have any suggestions to make this plugin better, don't hesitate to contact me.

 ## Features

-**Current features:**

 * Responsive
 * Retina support